-The current threat level from International Terrorism to the United Kingdom is SUBSTANTIAL.
+The current threat level from International Terrorism to the United Kingdom is SEVERE.
 This means that an attack is highly likely.
 Over the last three years there has been a number of attacks in the UK, most notably the Westminster attack, Manchester Arena and London Bridge attacks, each resulting in the loss of life significant injuries to many others.
 There have also been a number of terrorist plans foiled by the police and security services.

 The National Counter Terrorism Security Office (NaCTSO), a national police body which co-ordinates CTSA activity in the UK, launched an expansion to Project Griffin during 2016.
 This is a counter terrorism awareness product to help people understand the threat from terrorism in the UK, provide guidance on what to do in a terrorist event or incident, and raise awareness on how to recognise and report suspicious activity.